kasandell/Swipe-Recognition/README.md

 This project aims to show a new way to unlock your phone.
-This project is based off of the idea that everyone swipes their phone a slightly different way, and this project uses a neural network to recognize a swipe
+This project is based off of the idea that everyone swipes their phone a slightly different way.
+The app collects data about the swipe and compares it to the swwipe used to calibrate the app.